thephilippbusch/tep-app/README.md

-# Soiree App
+# Iade App

-Main repository for the Soiree Application
+Main repository for the Iade Application